open-contracting/standard/standard/docs/en/schema/reference.md

 #### Period

-A period is an object consisting of a start date and end date, represented as date-times.
+A period has a start date, end date, and/or duration.
+Start and end dates are represented using date-times.
+Durations are represented as a number of days.

+From 1.1 periods may also include a ```maxExtentDate``` which indicates the latest possible end date of this period, or the latest date up until which the period could be extended.

 ```eval_rst
 .. csv-table::